 The purpose of this scholarship shall be to assist undergraduates in Arab and Islamic Studies who exhibit academic promise and who have need of financial aid.
-The award will be given every semester to one concentrator in Arab and Islamic Studies.
+The award will be given every semester to one student in Arab and Islamic Studies.
 It is encouraged that the award be used for study in an Arabic speaking country during the following Summer, but it is not required.
-The award may be given to the same person provided that the recipient continues to meet the conditions of eligibility and funds are available.
+The award may be given more than once to the same person provided that the recipient continues to meet the conditions of eligibility and funds are available.

 Amount of Award

-The semester award for the academic year 2013-2014 is $ 4,250 per semester.
+The award for the academic year 2013-2014 is $ 4,250 per semester.
 The amount of each award shall be determined by the Scholarship Awards Committee in conjunction with the Director of Financial Aid and shall be awarded annually, in accordance with the university endowment spending policy.

 Consideration for this scholarship shall be given to students: